Polish citizenship – the ultimate guide

-If like me, you’ve been thinking of confirming your Polish citizenship to to emphasise your heritage or to stay a European citizen, here is a quick guide based on my experiences.
-Three months after submitting my application I received my confirmation of obywatelstwo (citizenship) and after registering my certificates in Poland, I’ve applied for and received my passport.
+If you’ve been thinking of confirming your Polish citizenship to to emphasise your heritage or to stay a European citizen, here is a quick guide based on my experiences.
+Months after submitting my application I received my confirmation of obywatelstwo (citizenship) and after registering my certificates in Poland, I applied for and received my passport.
 What I have learned to date is:

 It’s not a Consulate decision

 The Consulate deals with the paperwork (your declaration of possession of citizenship) but the actual decision is made by the local authorities in Poland.
-If you live outside of Poland it is the Wojewoda (Regional Governor) in Mazowsze (Mazovian Voivod Office)d.
+If you live outside of Poland it is the Wojewoda (Regional Governor) in Mazowsze (Mazovian Voivod Office).
 Once they have made this decision they don’t necessarily let the Consulate know, so check if this is the case.
-This appears to be one part of the process that is slightly clunky.
 Now that all the Consulates in countries are under one website gov.pl there is uniformity in the information provided about the process, also in English but the application form is in Polish.
-This is the UK link: www.gov.pl/web/unitedkingdom,.
+This is the UK link: www.gov.pl/web/unitedkingdom.

 It’s a lengthy process

-Once the Consulate has all the appropriate documents, the decision making process takes three to five months, however it could take you some time to amass all the relevant documents before that.
+Once the Consulate has all the appropriate documents, the decision making process can now take up to a year, however it could also take you some time to amass all the relevant documents and translations before that.
 I went through the form several times with my parents as in between they were finding documents and checking family names.
 In a way, if you don’t have a lot of the information for great grandparents, it might be easier, as long as you have enough evidence of your family’s polish heritage.
 You also don’t automatically get a passport.
 This is a separate process once you have a Certificate of Polish Citizenship.
 You can have this Certificate without then applying for a passport – or you can go the whole hog.
 There are three stages to the full process:

 If you do obtain a passport, remember that legally you will then have to use this passport when entering and leaving Poland.